DZ1shetty/Simple-Face-Detection/README.md

 - A working webcam

 ## Installation

 1. **Clone the repository:**

    ```bash
    git clone https://github.com/DZ1shetty/Simple-Face-Detection.git
    cd Simple-Face-Detection
    ```

 2. **(Optional but recommended) Create a virtual environment:**

    ```bash
    python -m venv .venv
    .venv\Scripts\activate  # On Windows
    source .venv/bin/activate  # On Linux/Mac
    ```

 3. **Install dependencies:**

    ```bash
    pip install opencv-python tensorflow fer moviepy
    ```

 ## Usage

 1. Make sure your webcam is connected and accessible.

 2. Run the script:

    ```bash
    python emotion_detector.py
    ```

 3. The script will automatically download the required models if not present.

 4. The webcam window will open and display live emotion, age, and gender predictions.

 5. Press `q` to quit the application.

 ## Code Overview

 The main logic is in `emotion_detector.py`:

 - Downloads age and gender models if not present
 - Loads models for age, gender, and emotion detection
 - Captures video from your default webcam
 - Detects faces and predicts emotion, age, and gender in real-time
+- Tracks faces smoothly between detections using CSRT/KCF tracker and moving average smoothing
+- Grace period for lost tracks to avoid flicker
+- Dynamically adapts detection frequency based on number of faces
 - Displays results on the video stream

 ### Example Code Snippet